 If your journey involves more than one train it is possible that each leg will have a different booking horizon.
 This means that one section of your journey may open earlier than another.

 This is especially relevant with trips that include Eurostar, for which booking typically opens 180 days in advance.
 There are lots of things to consider when deciding if you should wait until all parts of your journey are available, or buy each leg as booking open.
 We've explained some of the issues to help you decide in the following article, Booking tickets separately.

 Seasonal timetable changes

 Every year in December and June, the European train timetables are amended.
 There are seldom major changes to important routes, but the change allows for minor alterations and seasonal variation of international services.

 - The European train timetable usually changes on the second Sunday in June and the second Sunday in December.

 - While the timetable is revised and compiled, the booking window is reduced.
 So, for a few months before then, booking may be disrupted.

 - Booking typically opens in mid-October for the winter timetable and mid-April for the summer timetable

-- We compile a list of when we expect booking to open for each operator in a Live Issues article, see, Seasonal timetable changes, for the most up to date information.
+- We compile a list of when we expect bookings to open for each operator.
+Check for seasonal information in our blog and help articles.